getnexar/wst-infra/README.md

 ### Part 2: Deploying to Kubernetes

 Here you will deploy the application to a local Minikube.
+If you're working in VS Code in a container, then Minikube is already installed in your environment.

 1. Implement a minimal Helm chart for this application.
 2. Deploy the chart to Minikube, under the `default` namespace.